PhanAnh-V/StudentVibe/replit.md

 - July 09, 2025.
 Replaced "Back to Find Squad" button with universal "Go Back" button using JavaScript history.back() for better navigation
 - July 09, 2025.
 Enhanced First Speaker logic to only appear when icebreaker questions are generated and visible
 - July 09, 2025.
 Removed JavaScript delay script and wrapped First Speaker message in icebreaker_data conditional check
+- July 10, 2025.
+Restructured success page text into readable paragraphs by splitting text on double newlines and adding Instagram contact information
+- July 10, 2025.
+Updated site_content.json with P.S.
+Instagram contact sections in all four languages (English, Japanese, Vietnamese, Chinese)
+- July 10, 2025.
+Modified success.html template to use paragraph loops for better text formatting and readability

 ## User Preferences